SimpleDevs-Research/RDW/README.md

 This repository initially was a debug project for reading and interpreting the Quest Pro eye tracker.

+## Required Add-Ons

+* [**Min-Max-Slider**](https://github.com/SimpleDevs-Tools/SimpleMinMaxSlider): Inspector sliders for min-max variables.
+To install, do NOT follow the instructions provided in this repo.
+Instead, install the `Standalone.unitypackage` version that's provided among the releases.
+This is because the normal way to install this repo will produce a project that's safe for inspector runtime but is unsafe for standalone APKs.
+* [**UnityUtils**](https://github.com/SimpleDevs-Tools/UnityUtils): Helper scripts.
+Simply clone this repo into the `Assets/` directory.

 ## Redirected Walking

 To implement redirected walking, I recommend the following setup: